marktomm/bash-course-1/week1/day1/theory.md

 ### Terminal: A Deep Dive
 - **Historical Context**: Originally, a terminal was a physical device—a screen and keyboard connected to a mainframe.
 Think of it as a remote control to a more powerful machine.
 - **Modern Analogy**:Today's terminal is like a chat interface between you and the OS.
-You type commands and the system responds, similar to a chat.
-It's a software-based channel for two-way communication, serving the same fundamental purpose as its hardware-based ancestors.
+Which means that it just sends the messages back and forth.
+You type commands and the OS responds, similar to a chat.
 - **Device File Representation**: In Linux, the terminal is abstracted as a device file that can accept and send characters.
 For example, `/dev/tty` for hardware terminals or `/dev/pts/0` for emulated terminals.
 - **Functional Description**: A terminal essentially enables programs to read characters from the keyboard and send characters to display on the screen.

 ### Shell: More Than a Command Interpreter
 - **Definition**: A shell is a specialized program designed to read commands and execute them.
-It serves as an intermediary between the user and the operating system.
+It serves as an intermediary between the user and the OS.
 - **Shell goal as a program**: Provide a way for user (you) to launch programs by writing "code" (program_name followed by space and any arguments)
 - **Workflow**:
   1. Reads character strings from the terminal (or another source).